stacks-network/docs/_includes/commandline.md

 1. <a href="https://github.com/blockstack/cli-blockstack" target="\_blank">Download or `git clone` the command line repository code</a>.

-   Download or cloning the repo creates a `cli-blockstack` repository on your system.
+   Downloading or cloning the repo creates a `cli-blockstack` repository on your system.

 2. Change directory into the `cli-blockstack` directory.